memcmahon/learning/README.md

 - Some useful methods:
   - Add(), AddRange(), Remove(), RemoveAt(), IndexOf(), Contains(), Count

 **Important** You can not modify an array or list inside a `foreach`, to do this, you must use a basic `for` loop

+### StringBuilder
+- Allows you to create and work with _mutable_ strings.
+- Not optimized for searching (no IndexOf, etc...)

 ## [Building a .Net API](https://docs.microsoft.com/en-us/learn/modules/build-web-api-aspnet-core/)
 ### Setup
 - downloaded VSCode
 - downloaded .Net 6.0 ARM
 - Trying to download
   ```bash
   $ dotnet tool install -g Microsoft.dotnet-httprepl
     Tools directory '/Users/megan/.dotnet/tools' is not currently on the PATH environment variable.